mmmmmm44/VTuber-Python-Unity/README.md

 cd "VTuber-Python-Unity"
 ```

-~~Download the unity packages of sample projects of both live2D and unitychan 3D in the link next to: [Dropbox](https://www.dropbox.com/sh/qh7dcqt0z287idt/AACbljJEcD6knM6JL2uojfIaa?dl=0)~~

-~~(last edit of the sample projects: 23-12-2021)~~

 ### Setup
 1. Create An empty Unity 3D Project

 2. Import either the Live2D or UnityChan3D package to your project.
 The corresponding SDKs have been included already.

-~~Links for both packages (in a zip file): [Dropbox](https://www.dropbox.com/sh/qh7dcqt0z287idt/AACbljJEcD6knM6JL2uojfIaa?dl=0)~~

-~~_last edit: 23-12-2021_~~
+(Excpet that I removed the voice files of UnityChan in the UnityChan Unity package due to file size limit in github.)

+    - _last edit: 16-05-2022_

+3. **[NEW]** In the Game window of Unity, create a 9:16 portrait ratio display mode and save it.
+Then the UI will return normal.
+(Or you can adjust the ratio in the AspectGridLayoutCellSize.cs attached on each of the panel Game Object, namely "Setting Panel" and "TCP Setting Panel".)

 3. Run the Scene.
+Click the Setting button to switch on the TCP server.
+There should be a "Waiting for connection..." log message showing in the Console of Unity.

 4. Run the following code in terminal
 [content in the bracket is optional]